Leostx/APDS-9999_kernel_driver/README.md

 ### Events / Interrupts Mode

 The sensor has an interrupt pin that is pulled low when one of the sensors crosses a defined threshold.
-In addition to that the LS can also be configured to trigger the interrupt when the output variation of consecutive measurements exceeds a defined limit.
+In addition to that, the LS can also be configured to trigger the interrupt when the output variation of consecutive measurements exceeds a defined limit.

 The PS has a *logic mode*, when it is activated, the interrupt pin gets updated after every measurement, instead of latching once it fires.
 This mode has priority over the LS, so when enabled no LS interrupt can be signaled.